tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * What is the significance of him getting all his stuff stolen for a third time?

 ### Scene 4.3
-Characters: Grace, Quarlous, Win-Wife, Trouble-All, Edgeworth
+Characters: Grace, Quarlous, Win-Wife, Trouble-All, Edgworth

 Deciding on who Grace is to marry because she is not happy with Cokes and both Quarlous and Winwife are fighting to woo her.
 Grace tells them to each pick a word, and she will decide who to marry based on the words they have chosen.
 However, she also says she will refuse to say who won the competition until after the two men steal the marriage license so that they will both stay committed to stealing it.
 Trouble-All enters and questions whether the men have a warrant for their competition, to which they scoff at him and question the type of warrant required.
 Even Trouble-All cannot specify the type of warrant he is asking for.